Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What is a Reactivation Notice?

-A Reactiviation Notice informs the tenant/defendant of where the claim against them is, and confirms with them what knowledge the Landlord has of the impact of the Coronavirus pandemic on the defendant.
-If you began a possession claim prior to the 3rd August 2020 and you would like to reactivate it, you must serve a Reactivation Notice to the tenant
+A Reactivation Notice informs the tenant/defendant of where the claim against them is and confirms with them what knowledge the Landlord has of the impact of the Coronavirus pandemic on the defendant.
+If you began a possession claim prior to the 3rd of August 2020 and you would like to reactivate it, you must serve a Reactivation Notice to the tenant.

-• what knowledge the landlord has about the effect of the coronavirus pandemic on the tenant.
+• What knowledge does the landlord have about the effect of the coronavirus pandemic on the tenant?

 What is the Overall Arrangements of Possession Proceedings?